Bissen, Netherlands

-Bissen (/nl/; Bisse /li/) is a village in the Dutch province of Limburg.
+Bissen (/nl/; Bisse /li/) is a hamlet in the Dutch province of Limburg.
 It is located in the municipality of Gulpen-Wittem, about 2 km southwest of the village of Mechelen.
+It was part of the municipality of Wittem until 1999.

 Bissen is not a statistical entity, and the postal authorities have placed it under Mechelen.
-It has no place signs and consists about 20 houses.
+It has no place name signs and consists of about 20 houses.
+Together with the adjacent hamlet of Dal to the east, it forms the combined settlement of Dal Bissen, situated along the Dal Bissenweg.